Testing Real WIMPs with CTAO: Forecasts for Real WIMPs at CTAO

 As mentioned, there are two relevant background sources to consider: misidentified charged cosmic-rays and the contribution from astrophysical photons.
 The CTAO collaboration provides a public model for the expected charged cosmic-ray contribution as this depends on the instrument's ability to reject such events.
 We use the public projected performance for the Alpha Configuration of the array~\cite{CTA_performance}, taking the results for the expected CTAO-South array of 14 medium-sized and 37 small-sized telescopes, with an expected zenith angle for the observations of $20^{\circ}$.
 The dominant astrophysical background is expected to be diffuse emission associated with our Milky Way Galaxy and is not isotropic.
 This emission is observed at TeV energies by Fermi and may also be being observed by H.E.S.S. as discussed in Ref.~\cite{Rodd:2024qsi}.
 To model this emission we adopt the simplified GDE scenario 2 introduced in Ref.~\cite{Rinchiuso:2020skh}.
 We show the expected flux in our ROI from the two background sources in Fig.~\ref{fig:background}.

-Although there is considerable uncertainty as to what the astrophysical background will look like across the CTAO energy range, this uncertainty does not impact our results.
+Although there is considerable uncertainty as to what the astrophysical background will look like across the CTAO energy range, this uncertainty does not impact the results of our default analysis; see App.~\ref{app:Syst}.
 The reason for this is that for our most conservative DM profile, the Einasto distribution cored at 2\,kpc, the signal is essentially flat across our ROI.
 Consequently, we have confirmed that spatial information does not help distinguish the most conservative DM signal from the dominant background, implying that the astrophysical diffuse emission remains a strictly subdominant effect.
 When forecasting for discovery, the spatial information can be key and a more detailed consideration of the astrophysical contribution can be relevant; for a discussion on this point we refer to Refs.~\cite{CTAO:2024wvb,Rodd:2024qsi}.